How to Plant a Tree with Blue Water Baltimore

 - Before planting, use a hand rake to loosen circling roots (trees in plastic pots only)

-- Gently tamp down the soil as you back fill.
+- Gently tamp down the soil with your foot as you back fill.

 - Never pile soil or mulch against the trunk!